Magicflex PL 75/3.5

 Historical Context

-For decades, the excellence of Rolleiflex was based not only on its own outstanding manufacturing but also on strong support from Carl Zeiss (both East and West Germany) and Schneider.
-Together, these companies produced seven versions of symmetrical “double Gauss” lenses for Rolleiflex:
+For decades, the excellence of Rolleiflex cameras was based not only on their own outstanding manufacturing but also on strong support from German lens manufacturers — Carl Zeiss (both East and West Germany) and Schneider Kreuznach Optik.

 A legend, reborn